Chapter 4 - Accessory Off-Street Parking and Loading Regulations

 The requirements of this Section shall be waived in the following situations:

-(a) when, as the result of the application of such requirements, a smaller number of spaces would be required than is specified by the provisions of Section 44-23 (Waiver of Requirements for Spaces Below Minimum Number);
+(a) when, as the result of the application of such requirements, a smaller number of spaces would be required than is specified by the provisions of Section 44-232 (Waiver of Requirements for Spaces Below Minimum Number) or, for certain uses, below the lot area or establishment size thresholds set forth in Section 44-233 (Waiver of requirements for certain small zoning lots or establishments);

 (b) when the Commissioner of Buildings has certified, in accordance with the provisions of Section 44-24 (Waiver of Requirements for All Zoning Lots Where Access Would Be Forbidden), that there is no way to arrange the spaces with access to the street to conform to the provisions of Section 44-43 (Location of Access to the Street);